 Whether and how much an exposure to household radon increases risk of lung cancer is controversial.
 However, many reports suggest that radon exposure is a risk factor for lung cancer.

 In rare incidences, lung cancers, especially adenocarcinoma and bronchioloalveolar cell carcinoma (a type of adenocarcinoma also known as adenocarcinoma in situ), develop in people whose lungs have been scarred by other lung disorders, such as tuberculosis.
 Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more Also, smokers who take beta-carotene supplements may have an increased risk of developing lung cancer.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more Also, smokers who take beta-carotene supplements may have an increased risk of developing lung cancer.

 Did You Know...